xduraid/testtt/README.md

 - **With arguments:**
   Each argument may be one of the following:
-  - `name` — prints the value of the variable `name`.
+  - `name` — prints the variable `name` in the reusable form.
   - `name=value` — sets the variable `name` to `value`, preserving its exported status.

 **Exit status:**

-Returns `0` unless an invalid option is given or error occurs.
+Returns `0` unless invalid option is given or error occurs.

 ---